casper-ecosystem/cep-78-enhanced-nft/tutorials/standard-migration-tutorial.md

-# Standard upgrade and migration to CEP-78 version 1.1.1
+# Upgrading to v1.1.1 using a Standard NamedKey Convention

-This tutorial uses the Casper command-line client to upgrade *and* migrate from an NFT contract installed using release [v1.0.0](https://github.com/casper-ecosystem/cep-78-enhanced-nft/releases/tag/v1.0.0).
-The outcome of the upgrade will be a [v1.1.1](https://github.com/casper-ecosystem/cep-78-enhanced-nft/releases/tag/v1.1.1) NFT contract with its storage structure migrated to a new format.
+This tutorial uses the Casper command-line client to upgrade *and* migrate from an NFT contract installed using release [v1.0.0](https://github.com/casper-ecosystem/cep-78-enhanced-nft/releases/tag/v1.0.0) and standard NamedKeys.
+The outcome of the upgrade will be a [v1.1.1](https://github.com/casper-ecosystem/cep-78-enhanced-nft/releases/tag/v1.1.1) NFT contract with its storage structure migrated to the new format.

 ## Prerequisites